NingWang1990/machine_learning_kinetics/index.md

 ## Intorduction: using deep learning to learn kinetics of phase transitions

 The phase transition is one of the most important concepts in materials science.
-In experiments, we are nowadays capable to observe the process of phase transitions in in-situ transmission electron microscopy that has resolution down to single atoms.
+In experiments, we are nowadays equipped with microcopies that have resolutions down to single atoms, and capable to record the process of phase transitions in in-situ experimental videos. **Can the computer learn automatically the kinetics of phase transitions from in-situ experimental data?** This is the question we want to explore in this project.

 In the theoretical aspect, we have been using the phase-field model to model kinetics of phase transitions since three decades ago.
+Apparently, the physics of phase transitions is hidden in the in-situ experimental data.
-The question we want to ask: **can the machine learn a phase-field model from in-situ experimantal data?**
+**can the machine learn a phase-field model from in-situ experimantal data?**

+## Intorduction: using deep learning to learn kinetics of phase transitions

 The phase-field equation (Allen-Cahn) dictates that the temporal evolution of the phase field can be described by the partial-differential equation below,